Etsy Fees: How Much Is Etsy Really Taking From Your Sales?

 When we subtract the cost of making the product and the expenses related to fees, we end up with a $3.35 profit margin.
 In this example, you’d likely need to raise your pricing in order to increase your profit margins and better account for Etsy’s seller fees.

 While some merchants choose to navigate Etsy’s ever-shifting fees and guidelines, many sellers are tired of constantly adjusting their prices to reflect new fees.
-If you’re one of those sellers who is fed up with Etsy’s various fees, it might be time to try something different.
+First-time sellers might not want to pay listing or transaction fees to begin with.

-There are plenty of other ways to sell online, including opening your own online store or just trying out a different marketplace.
-For some advice on leaving Etsy, read our article 8 Signs You’re Ready To Leave Etsy (And How To Do It).
+If you fall into one of these categories, check out our guide to the best Etsy alternatives for creators.
+For advice on leaving the Etsy platform, read our article 8 Signs You’re Ready To Leave Etsy (And How To Do It).